The National Flood Insurance Act

 Commercial excess flood coverage is not necessarily expensive, especially if the policyholder maintains federal flood coverage.
 Many excess flood polices require federal flood coverage as an underlying limit.
 This allows a substantial deductible which greatly reduces the cost of commercial insurance.

 Federal flood policies do not cover business interruption losses, extra expense, or other common time element coverages.
 They do not cover additional living expenses usually covered under a standard homeowner’s policy.
 To the extent an insured wants coverage for these economic losses, it must be purchased in the “normal” insurance market.
 Most of the time, these coverages are available only in excess flood policies, but will be standard in those policies.
 However, many commercial policies will have flood sub-limits even if they are providing excess flood coverage.
 A flood sub-limit of $1 million is not unusual, and even nine-figure limit policies will frequently have flood sub-limits of between $5 million and $25 million.
 As Sandy, and Maria have shown, flood losses can far exceed even these large sub-limits.

 Property owners need to know whether their properties are in areas prone to flooding.
 They should make sure they have federal flood insurance if they are in a federal flood zone.
 Even with federal flood insurance, property owners must carefully evaluate their coverage to make sure their limits are high enough and the coverage is broad enough.

-Questions about this topic or any other insurance recovery matters please contact Jay Levin at
+Questions about this topic or any other insurance recovery matters please contact